nczmoo/dcs100/readme.md

     maybe portal should only go into effect if you'r not fighting be able to sell potions
-    double up on the reels to lower the chance of a portal
+    double up on the reels to lower the chance of a portal replace menu buttons with signs
+    show when the next chest will pop up